ranbureand/sitefolio/_projects/broken-cat.markdown

 preview_image: 'broken_cat_00.png'

-excerpt: 'The couple of antithetical pictures is none other than a reflection on the power of reconstructing reality intrinsic of photographic images.'
+description: 'The couple of antithetical pictures is none other than a reflection on the power of reconstructing reality intrinsic of photographic images.'
 exordium: ''

 published: false